aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/loader/loader.md

 - configured via configuration
 - configured via CLI

+Loader can be passed query parameters via a query string (just like in the web).
+The query string is appended to the loader with `?`. i.e. `url-loader?mimetype=image/png`.

 #### Loaders in require

 > **Note:**A void using this, if at all possible, if you intend your scripts to be environment agnostic (node.js and browser).
 Use the configuration convention for specifying loaders.